-I consider my opinion of Machu Picchu to be complicated.
-It’s one of the New 7 Wonders of the World, so I have this sense that I should feel privileged to have gone, and I do.
-However it’s also one of the most populated tourist destinations I’ve been to in recent years.
-It felt less like a unique experience, and more like a race to get to the top before everyone else so you could have that quintessential tourist photo before the other thousands rolled in.
+My feelings about Machu Picchu are complicated.
+On one hand, it’s one of the New 7 Wonders of the World.
+And I feel very privileged to have had the opportunity to experience the magical ancient city in the middle of nowhere.
+However, this is also one of the most populated tourist destinations I’ve been to in recent years.
+It felt less like a unique experience, and more like a race to get to the photo points before everyone else so you could have that quintessential tourist photo without hundreds of people in the background.

-That said, it really is an incredible destination.
+That said, Machu Picchu really is an incredible destination.
 I understand why thousands of people want to go.
 And while the mountainside construction is enough to blow your mind, the obscure legends are what really caught my attention.
 Well, the legends, and the hike up Huyana Picchu.
 Let’s review.

 #1: The Spanish supposedly never saw Machu Picchu in its current state

 What does that mean, exactly?
 The reason for Machu Picchu’s abandonment is factually unknown, but one theory is that the Inca destroyed much of the site before they left because they didn’t want the Spanish to have the opportunity to discover and conquer it as they did so many others.
 This theory also plays into the name “the Lost City of the Inca.”
 The city was supposedly discovered in the ruins that you see below, then restored to the state that it’s in today.

 #2: Llama skin was used to attach the original Inca roofs